Overall Giving Trends

 Overall Giving Trends by Nonprofit Subsector

-Taking a longer view of subsector trends, nonprofit organizations in the Human Services, Public and Society Benefit, Faith-based, and Animal Welfare subsectors have had the best three-year giving trend performance.
+Taking a longer view of subsector trends, nonprofit organizations in the Human Services, Environment, and Animal Welfare subsectors have had the best three-year giving trend performance.

 Three-Year Rolling Trend

-New this year in the Charitable Giving Report is the measure of average donation size by subsector.
-Across all subsectors, the average donation amount is $737.
+Across all subsectors, the average donation amount is $813.
+This was an increase of 10% from 2020.
 There is a significant variance among different subsectors.
 It is attributable to organizations with a larger number of major and principal donations from donors.
-For example, Higher Education organizations have an average donation of $1,671 compared to $272 for Animal Welfare nonprofits.
-This analysis includes all donations, including large major donations.
-Nearly every subsector experienced significant growth in average gift amounts in 2020 compared to 2019.
+For example, Higher Education organizations have an average donation of $1,631 compared to $299 for Animal Welfare nonprofits.
+Nearly every subsector experienced significant growth in average gift amounts in 2021 compared to 2020.

 Overall Giving Trends by Month